 Support survivors of sexual assault and serve your community in a powerful way.
 Become a volunteer advocate!
 We offer the state-mandated 40-hour training and certification course free of charge to volunteers.
 On completion, you’ll be able to provide support at medical exams, law enforcement interviews, court hearings, and other appointments.

 Interested in making a difference in the lives of vulnerable women?
-Please contact Heather, our Outreach Manager, at " class="broken_link"> or 651-388-9360, ext.
-6
+Please contact us at 651-388-9360 for more information.

 Volunteer Advocate description: